johnverbiest/Blog/_posts/2019-05-13-static-code-analysis-with-ndepend.md

 ![method](images/static-code-analysis-metrics-method.png)

-The final and smalles part in the chart is a method.
-They should be hard to see in an overview this large, but the codebase has some big (read: huge) methods in there.
+The final and smallest part in the chart is a method.
+They should be hard to see in an overview this large, but this particulary codebase has some big (read: huge) methods.

 All these levels together give you a nice overview on how the distribution of lines of code is in your solution.